PrivatePulse·Companies·Benchling vs Ro

 Benchling grants ISO/NSO with strike prices ranging from $18–$30 depending on your grant year.
 Ro grants ISO/NSO with strike prices from $16–$26.

-The secondary market is pricing Benchling at a +3% premium over its last primary round ($6.1B$6.3B).
-Ro trades at +4% over its last round ($5B$5.2B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Benchling has no recent verified secondary signal — only the primary round ($6.1B) is shown.
+Ro has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth